 Liposuction should not be regarded as a weight-loss method.
 Men who are already at or near their desired body weight but struggle to remove lingering pockets of fat will achieve the most satisfying results.
 Candidates for liposuction should be in good general health, without conditions that can increase surgical risks.

 Training matters.
 Experience matters.
 Technical skill matters.
 Caring matters.
 Listening skills matter.
 Your doctor should combine elite-level technical ability with a keen eye for human aesthetics and a commitment to your health and well-being.
-That’s how we “operate” at The Michael Horn Center for Plastic Surgery in Chicago, IL.
+That’s how we “operate” at Michael Horn Plastic Surgery & Med Spa.

 If you smoke, you’ll need to stop for a period before and after your procedure, as determined by your doctor.
 You may be directed to suspend the use of some supplements and medications (such as aspirin) that may promote bleeding.
 Your doctor may also want to perform some basic lab tests prior to your liposuction.